DSPN/k8ssandra-gcp-mp/README.md

     --selector app.kubernetes.io/name="${APP_INSTANCE_NAME}"
 ```

-Resources of this type need to be deleted prior to the cass-operator deployment, which happens when the following command is run.
+Resources of this type need to be deleted prior to the cass-operator deployment.
+The cass-operator deployment will be deleted during the next step, so it's important that this gets run first.

 Delete all other Application resources.